Skip to product information

 Format

-Steegmuller’s book, recognized as a classic in its own right, is both a splendid life story of Flaubert in his own words and the ars poetica of a master.
+Steegmuller’s book, a classic in its own right, is both a splendid life of Flaubert in his own words and the ars poetica of the master who laid the foundations for modern writers from James Joyce to Lydia Davis.
 Originally issued in two volumes, the book appears here for the first time under a single cover.

 Additional Book Information